Budget-friendly $200 TCL 30 XE 5G

 Ever wanted a fast screen that’s fluid in a budget smartphone?
 TCL did it on the 30 XE 5G with a 90Hz refresh rate by NXTVISION; This makes the device feels premium in the user experience department.
 Enhanced responsiveness with 180Hz touch sampling rate and a 1600 x 720 pixel, 6.62″ display.

 The display is excellent indoors, with plenty of brightness and contrast, as you can see above.
-I find that using the device outdoor is just as good.
+I find that using the device outdoors is just as good.
 If you happen to be in direct sunlight, as with most displays, you will notice that it can be somewhat harder to see some aspects of the screen.
 Still, it’s totally usable and much better than some major brands.

 TCL 30 XE 5G: Camera